 Bingo - short drive or taxi ride and is casual indoor eating.

 Wacky Wahoo - small and one of my favorites.
 Across of Bingo, it is a fresh catch of the day specialty restaurant.
 Love it!
-Need a reservation.
 Very noisy - that'a a warning.

-Madame Ginette - a most popular restaurant a short taxi ride away.
+Madame Janette - a most popular restaurant a short taxi ride away.
 Set in a backyard, they provide bug spray to keep the bugs away.
 Delicious entrees and great desserts!

-A newer restaurant (very short ride) I have not been to yet is called Two Fools One Bull.
+I finally went to this very fun and different restaurant and really loved it!!
+2 Fools & a Bull.
 One of my guests had this to say about it.
 "Two Fools One Bull is 18 and over only.
 You don't know what the menu is...
 At 7 to 7:15 you enter and have champagne with the other people who you will be dining with.
 One seating per night and no more than 8 couples or 16 people.
 5 course menu.
 Our menu was tuna tartare and tuna seared, then shrimp ravioli with lobster soup shot, then halibut, then steak, then dessert.
 Each tasting was a really nice portion but also extremely delicious.
 Then at the end of the night everyone has a drink with the two "fools".
 One of the fools is the chef, the other the server.
 Dinner started at 7:30 and we left the restaurant at 11.
 When everyone starts in the evening not many people talk, but in between the ravioli and halibut they have an "inter course" where you can walk around or just sit outside then everyone started talking because we all had our drink on."
 As you may expect, this restaurant is quite expensive but it is an experience!

 Barefoot and Pincho's - both are on the pier just past the downtown and views alone are worth it.
 Fish is great and it is just fun!!